minjnlgc/STC-23-24/README.md

 activate the environment: `conda activate rasa`

-install the required libraries: `pip install -r requirements.txt`
+install the required libraries: `pip install -r requirements.txt` <br>

-if that fails, these are the packages required:
+**note**: this requirements file is for OS X -- on other OSs a different version tensor flow is probably needed.
+The packages required should be:
 - rasa
+- spacy
 - django
 - django-import-export
 - django-mathfilters